Adler-real/Better_ContentWarning/README.md

 - Note: I can't test [Virality](https://thunderstore.io/c/content-warning/p/MaxWasUnavailable/Virality/) 100%, but it should work.
 If you have any issues (or have no problems), please open an issue on [GitHub](https://github.com/Adler-real/Better_ContentWarning/issues).

-- Please do not update [ShopTweaks](https://thunderstore.io/c/content-warning/p/ViViKo/ShopTweaks/) because the latest version does not work.

-- Purchased camera may not extract.
+- Maybe fixed: Purchased camera may not extract.

 ### Suggestions / Report Issues: